pokir/growtopia-auto-farm/README.md

 ## Requirements

-- Python 3 (tested on python 3.10.5)
+- Python 3 (tested on Python 3.10.5)
-- Windows
+- Windows (tested on Windows 11)

 ## Setup